-- You can still use the other methods of calculating tax deductions, but for those, you’ll have to keep receipts and other records.
+- You can still use the other methods of calculating tax deductions, but, you’ll have to keep receipts and other records for those.

-The new method can be used to calculate the tax-deductible for the period between 1 March 2020 until 30 June 2020.
-The ATO has announced that they “may extend this period, depending on when work patterns return to normal.” (which is very likely)
+The method initially could be used to calculate the tax-deductible for the period between 1 March 2020 until 30 June 2020.
+This period has now been extended to 30 June, 2021.

 Where do I claim home office deduction?

-You can use this short cut method to claim a deduction for tax returns submitted through myGov or a tax agent for the financial year 2019-20.
+You can use this short cut method to claim a deduction for tax returns submitted through myGov or a tax agent, until June 2021.